“Or do you think that the Scripture says in vain, ‘The Spirit who dwells in us yearns jealously’?”

 This sentence is one of the most difficult to interpret in James, so we cannot come to a definitive meaning.

 The first possibility may be the idea that the Holy Spirit who indwells the believer does not create the sin of jealousy in him.
 In this case, we should not capitalize the word “Spirit” because this term would refer to the human spirit (the Greek does not use capitals).
 The idea of this sentence would be that the friendship of the world breeds envy.

 The body cannot sin by itself; it requires a “spirit” to commit acts of sin.
 Jealousy is the sadness that grieves over the success of others.
 This is a selfish sin.
 Jealousy murdered Able.
 Jealousy put Joseph on a course of bondage to Egypt.
 Jealousy put the Lord to death.

 The second possibility may be that we can make the Holy Spirit jealous by our sin.
 The idea behind “jealously” in this interpretation is the feeling of displeasure about hearing something grievous.
 The Holy Spirit is jealous that we might be wholly devoted to God.

 The word “yearns” is a strong term meaning to long after or desire something greatly.
 This is a term of huge passion.
 The human spirit wholly lusts after things contrary to the will of God.

 The word “dwells” means to cause to dwell, to put within.
 The Holy Spirit’s jealousy longs for fellowship with the spirit that dwells in us.
-He is jealous for our love.
-Some believers committed spiritual adultery (4:4) so they needed to understand something about how God longs for His people.
+He is jealous of our love.
+Some believers committed spiritual adultery (4:4), so they needed to understand how God longs for His people.

 We immobilize God’s Word in our hearts when we rationalize it for our own ends.